pypa/packaging.python.org/source/specifications/core-metadata.rst

 .. versionadded:: 1.2

 This field specifies the Python version(s) that the distribution is guaranteed to be compatible with.
+Installation tools may look at this when picking which version of a project to install.

-Version numbers must be in the format specified in :doc:`version-specifiers`.
+The value must be in the format specified in :doc:`version-specifiers`.

 Examples::

-    Requires-Python: 2.5
-    Requires-Python: >2.1
+    Requires-Python: >=3
-    Requires-Python: >=2.3.4
+    Requires-Python: >2.6,!=3.0.*,!=3.1.*
-    Requires-Python: >=2.5,<2.7
+    Requires-Python: ~=2.6

 Requires-External (multiple use)